Stephanie-Dennehy/Recipe-Page/README.md

 I learned a few new things in this project.
 I had never created a list where I needed the bullet points/numbers to be a different color.
 So I enjoyed learning about using the li::marker in CSS.

-I also went back and forth between trying to create a table or using flexbox for the nutrition info displayed at the bottom of the page.
-I ultimately settled on flexbox because it seemed like a simpler solution that was easier to read than trying to invert the row and columns of the table.
+I also went back and forth between trying to create a table or using flex box for the nutrition info displayed at the bottom of the page.
+I ultimately settled on flex box because it seemed like a simpler solution that was easier to read than trying to invert the row and columns of the table.

 ### Continued development